hilmi-ica/AEKF-Pump/README.md

 # Pump Fault Diagnosis using Adaptive EKF

-This repository contains simulations for submersible injection pump fault diagnosis using the AEKF algorithm.
+This repository contains simulations for submersible injection pump fault diagnosis using the AEKF algorithm, supporting our submission to the IEEE Conference on Decision and Control (CDC).

 ## Purpose

 Sharing MATLAB code for reproducing results and facilitating review.

+## IEEE Conference on Decision and Control

+This repository directly supports data and code for our paper submission.

 ## Reference